 When it comes to hearing a case, the court will look to a number of factors, such as the quantity and type of drugs being supplied, before deciding whether the case will be heard at the Magistrates’ Court or the Crown Court.
 Also relevant will be whether the case is one of actual supply, offering to supply or possession with intent to supply, or whether there are other surrounding circumstances that mean the case is aggravated.
 The particular nature of the offence will also influence the sentence if the prosecution is successful.

-Contact our Drug Offences Defence Solicitors in Sheffield and London
+Contact our Drug Offences Defence Solicitors in London, Sheffield and Manchester

 We understand how stressful it can be to face drug offence allegations.
 Wilford Smith's experiencedCriminal Defence Solicitors are committed to providing a high-level service for our clients.
 We will work tirelessly to conduct a robust defence on your behalf.
 When facing charges of this nature, you need to make the right decisions from the earliest stage of any investigation.
 Our team of solicitors appears in court on a regular bases, providing representation from the first hearing through to trial.
 We take pride in our reputation for unique representation, giving our clients a service that is exceptionally strategic and results driven, and can attract the highest calibre barristers to provide support when necessary.

-Our Criminal Defence Solicitors are based in Sheffield and London, and assist clients throughout England and Wales.
+Our Criminal Defence Solicitors are based in London, Sheffield and Manchester, and assist clients throughout England and Wales.
 Contact us today on 01709 828 044 to find out how we can help.